MichelangeloAloisio/mRNAseq_pipeline/00_mRNAseq_pipeline_De_Bellis.md

 ### STEP10 Deseq2
-##the Deseq2 pipeline is available in the repository look the Deseq2_DEG.R file
+##the Deseq2 pipeline is available in the corrent repository, in the file: Deseq2_DEG.R